 Tempo and meter belong together.
 Without both, there is no way to know where a beat lies in time.

 Tempo provides a musical pulse, which is divided into beats and bars by a meter.
 When tempo is changed or an audio-locked meter is moved, all objects on the timeline that are glued to bars and beats (locations, regions) will move in sympathy.

 When performing meter or tempo operations, it is advisable to use the BBT ruler (available by right-clicking an existing marker or ruler name), and ensure that the constraint modifier is set ( by default, may be changed in Preferences->Editor->Modifiers) so that no other modifiers share its key combination.
 The constraint modifier is the "Constrain drags using: " setting under the "When Beginning a Drag" heading.
 One viable setting is .

 Tempo can be adjusted in several ways:

 - By double clicking on a tempo marker.
 This opens the tempo dialog which allows entering the tempo directly into an entry box.

-- by using the constraint modifier (which is set in Preferences->User Interaction) to drag the beat/bars in the BBT ruler or the tempo/meter lines.
+- by using the constraint modifier ( by default, may be changed in Preferences->Editor->Modifiers) to drag the beat/bars in the BBT ruler or the tempo/meter lines.
 This is the preferred way to match the tempo to previously recorded material.